-The first option in "Speaker Configuration" is the pulldown menu for Stereo, Quadraphonic (4.0), 5.1 Speakers, and 7.1 Speakers; there is no support for 4.1 audio.
+The first option in "Speaker Configuration" is the pulldown menu for Stereo, Quadraphonic (4.0), and 5.1 Speakers; there is no support for 4.1 audio.

 The "Audio Test" button will be present for all speaker configurations, and serves the same function in all speaker iterations.

 Pressing the "Auto Test" button will play the same sound file out of each speaker that should be present, based on the configuration option you selected.
-As the sound test plays, an animation will highlight the speaker the sound should be coming from, this will help to ensure that the speakers are connected correctly and oriented correctly, as well.
+As the sound test plays, an animation will highlight the speaker the sound should be coming from, which helps to ensure that the speakers are connected correctly and oriented correctly.